inaxeon/PTV_Preservation/PM5644/PM8546/OpenPM8546/README.md

 * Clock (date/time) 12/24 hr mode, configurable date format
 * Built in text editor
 * All settings configurable from front panel and SCPI
+* PAL 16:9 or SECAM 4:3 (PAL 4:3 will work but needs horizontal alignment/calibration)

 ## NOT IMPLEMENTED (yet)

-* Anything other than PAL 16:9
 * Timecode decoder

 ## Contents